iapyeh/sshscript/examples/careful.md

 ## $.careful()

-Since $.careful() works depending on $.exitcode, for local execution, $.careful() works well.
-But for remote execution, $careful() might only work for one-dollar commands.
+Since $.careful() works depending on $.exitcode, for local executions, $.careful() works well.
+But for remote executions, $careful() might only work for one-dollar commands.
 The "might work" means that it depends on the remote shell and commands' behavior.

 #### file example-local.spy